ezequieljuliano/java-laboratory/README.md

-# Spring Framework Laboratory
+# Java Laboratory
-Space destined for applications samples and new studies related to the [Spring Framework (spring.io)](https://spring.io/).
+Space destined for applications samples and new studies related to the Java and yours frameworks.